mariamhergnyan/PointNet/README.md

 # 3D Object Classification with PointNet

+Run the `train_pointnet.py` script in order to lanch training.
 ## Hyper Parameters tuning with Ray

 The `tune.py` script contains all the required code to run K samples from a space of hyperparameters.